lucashmorais/CheckAttendance/README.md

 This is our Ionic project for the CheckAttendance app.

-We used the API Level 25 for this project, and deployed it using Genymotion on the Pixel XL API 25 device.
+We used API Level 25 for this project, and deployed it using Genymotion on the Pixel XL API 25 device.

 To get a development build and deploy the development version on your browser, go to the `ionic` directory and run: